Icy storm paralyzes central U.S., pummels nation's capital

-BOSTON Record-breaking cold gripped the eastern United States while an icy winter storm crippled the nation's central states and then plowed into the mid-Atlantic, dumping snow and forcing federal offices in Washington, D.C. to close on Tuesday.
+BOSTON Record-breaking cold gripped the eastern United States on Monday while an icy winter storm crippled the nation's central states and then plowed into the mid-Atlantic, dumping snow ahead of Tuesday's morning commute.

 With the storm headed east and sleet and freezing rain expected to also take a swipe at the South, states of emergency were declared in North Carolina, Virginia, Mississippi, Georgia, Kentucky, as well as in Washington, D.C.

-The U.S. Office of Personnel Management announced on its web site that federal offices are closed in D.C.
-Fort Knox, a U.S. Army post south of Louisville, Kentucky, also will be closed on Tuesday due to weather and road conditions, it said on its website.

-Airlines canceled nearly 2,600 U.S. flights, with the hardest hit airports in North Carolina and Tennessee.
+Airlines canceled more than 1,800 U.S. flights, with the hardest hit airports in North Carolina and Tennessee.

-Freezing rain encased Tennessee in ice, closing roads, schools and tourist attractions, including the home of the king of rock 'n' roll, Elvis Presley's Graceland mansion in Memphis.
+Freezing rain encased Tennessee in ice, closing roads, schools and tourist attractions, including home of the king of rock 'n' roll - Elvis Presley's Graceland mansion in Memphis.

 Sleet in Arkansas shut schools and Governor Asa Hutchinson told nearly all government workers to stay home.